#1 Original Ocotcat. See the full collection of octocats, or create your own

 - enhance the accessibility of your GitHub content by applying web accessibilty best practices when writing READMEs

-Pre-class Prep
+Pre-workshop Prep

 Please be sure to complete the following before class: